Elicit Alternatives 2026: 3 Options Compared

 Find the right ai research tools solution for your team

-Elicit pricing varies by team size and features, ranging from $120 to $780 per user/month in 2026.
-Your actual cost depends on the tier you choose, contract length, and negotiated discounts.
+Elicit costs $120 to $780 per user/month as of March 2026.
+Pricing depends on your chosen tier, contract length, and negotiated discounts.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.